 Upon receipt of returns relating to prenotifications indicating that the RDFI cannot accept such entries, such entries are not initiated.

-Upon receipt of a NOC, requested changes are made within six banking days or prior to the initiation of the next entry, whichever is later.
+Upon receipt of an NOC, requested changes are made within six banking days or prior to the initiation of the next entry, whichever is later.

 Review procedures to ensure that dishonored return entries and contested dishonored return entries are handled appropriately in a timely manner.